Origin & Myths

 Medicinal Value & Biomedical Properties

 According to the Ayurvedic medical system, wearing Rudraksha can have a positive effect on the heart and nerves, and relieve you from stress, anxiety, depression, palpitations and lack of concentration.
-It is also known for its anti ageing effect, and electromagnetic and inductive properties.
+It is also known for its anti-aging effect and electromagnetic and inductive properties.
 People with high blood pressure have been found have benefited from the use of Rudraksha seeds.

 Types of Rudraksha